HCMID/plinius/docs/index.md

 # HCMID Pliny Project

-Public web site for the project.
+Public web site for the HC MID Plinius project.
+Click [here](abstract) to see our project abstract.

 See the project's [github repository](https://github.com/HCMID/plinius).